aaronparker/evergreen/README.md

 ## Why

 There are several community and commercial products that manage application deployment and updates already.
 This module isn't intended to compete against those.
-In fact, they can be complementary - for example, Evergreen can be used with the [Chocolatey Automatic Package Updater Module](https://www.powershellgallery.com/packages/AU/) to find the latest version of an application and then creating and submitting a Chocolatey package, or it can be used to create a [Windows Package Manager](https://github.com/microsoft/winget-cli) manifest (see a sample script here: [New-WinGetManifest.ps1](/tools/New-WinGetManifest.ps1)).
+In fact, they can be complementary - for example, Evergreen can be used with the [Chocolatey Automatic Package Updater Module](https://www.powershellgallery.com/packages/AU/) to find the latest version of an application and then creating and submitting a Chocolatey package, or it can be used to create a [Windows Package Manager](https://github.com/microsoft/winget-create) manifest.

 Evergreen's focus is on integration for PowerShell scripts to provide product version numbers and download URLs.
-Ideal for use with the Microsoft Deployment Toolkit or Microsoft Endpoint Configuration Manager for operating system deployment, creating applications packages in Microsoft Intune, or with [Packer](https://www.packer.io/) to create evergreen machine images in Azure or AWS.
+Ideal for use with the Microsoft Deployment Toolkit or Microsoft Configuration Manager for operating system deployment, creating applications packages in Microsoft Intune, or with [Packer](https://www.packer.io/) to create evergreen machine images in Azure, AWS, GCP etc.

 ## Documentation